\(L^p\) Spaces — Construction & Inequalities

 The Equivalence Relation

-The resolution is a standard algebraic maneuver: we quotient out the ambiguity.
-We declare two measurable functions to be "the same" if they differ only on a negligible set.
+The resolution is a standard algebraic maneuver.
+We quotient out the ambiguity by declaring two measurable functions to be "the same" when they differ only on a negligible set.

 Definition: Equality Almost Everywhere